-This page contains the regulatory information but our legal relationship will be governed by the terms of business that is agreed between the firm and the client.
+This page contains the regulatory information required in accordance with the SRA's Transparency Rules, but our legal relationship will be governed by the terms of business that are agreed between the firm and the client.

 The preparation and submission of immigration applications under Tier 1 of the Points Based System, including Entrepreneurs, Investors and Exceptional Talent